 Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practise together and apply what they have learned.

-There two parts to Sounds–Write, the Initial Code and the Extended Code.
+There are two parts to Sounds–Write, the Initial Code and the Extended Code.

 The spelling of high frequency words are taught continuously throughout the programme.

 More information on Sounds-Write can be found here.

 Children’s progress is continually reviewed to allow for interventions to occur, and children are able to catch up.

 The National Phonics Screening check is performed in June of Year 1, support is provided for children running up to the screening to identify any issues.
 A Year 1 phonics workshop gives parents information about how they can best support their children at home with phonics.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in Year 1, will enter Year 2 with additional support for Phonics.
 As children enter KS2 provision is made, where necessary, for any children still requiring daily phonics.

 At Springfield Academy, through the teaching of systematic phonics our aim is for children to become fluent and confident readers by the end of KS1.
 We encourage reading for pleasure through children having a choice of enriching and challenging texts as well as building in time for children to read independently and as part of a whole class.
 All children have daily opportunities to read a variety of material in school, including regularly with an adult.